Dr Katherine Carraretto, B.Sc (Hons), Psych.D, Dip CT (Oxon), CPsychol, AFBPsS

 Emotional and Mental Health

-Katherine has wide experience of working with a range of emotional difficulties including depression, anxiety, low self-esteem, trauma, loss and grief, stress and burnout.
+Katherine has extensive experience of working with a range of emotional difficulties including depression, anxiety, low self-esteem, trauma, loss and grief, stress and burnout.
 She has specialist skills in cognitive and behavioural therapy (CBT), acceptance and commitment training (ACT), mindfulness and coaching and draws from each of these approaches to tailor treatment to each individual’s needs and preferences.
-She has training in CBT, ACT, compassion-focused approaches, mindfulness and coaching.
-She also draws from broader psychological theories, such as those relating to human learning and groups.
-She develops compassionate and collaborative relationships that are based upon each person’s unique values and goals.
+She aims to develop compassionate and collaborative relationships that are based upon each person’s unique values and goals.

-Katherine is a member of the British Psychological Society and its Division of Clinical Psychology and Faculty of Clinical Health Psychology.
-She is also a member of the Association of Clinical Psychologists UK (ACP-UK) and Clinical Health Psychology Network.
-She is a member of the British Pain Society.
-She is registered as a Practitioner Psychologist with the Health and Care Professions Council.
+Katherine is an Associate Fellow of the British Psychological Society (BPS), Chartered member of the Division of Clinical Psychology, and Faculty of Clinical Health Psychology.
+She is also a member of the Association of Clinical Psychology (ACP-UK) and Clinical Health Psychology Network.
+She is a member of the British Pain Society, and Special Interest Group for Pain Management Programmes, and is registered with the Health and Care Professions Council (HCPC).

 Areas of Expertise